grebnafets/jsevil/README.txt

 Don't forget to define the environment variable JSEVIL_SEARCH_PATH so it points to the jsevil directory.
+You also need nodejs and you need the xmlhttprequest module.

 JSEvil is for next generation of developers who have learned many spells from many different languages.
 They don't give a duck anymore and frequently ride